Destinations Greece The Peloponnese

 Nestor's Palace above the omega-shaped beach at Voidokilia, at sunrise.

-Seven sites, north to deep south — the order you'd drive them.
+Seven sites, north to deep south, in the order you'd drive them.

 7-Day Plan

-A clockwise circuit.
-Drive from Athens, end in Kalamata.
-Three nights in Nafplio (Mycenae + Epidaurus + Nemea), one in Monemvasia (inside the walls), one in the Mani (Limeni or Kardamyli), two at Costa Navarino.
-Fly home from KLX or loop back via Olympia.
+A clockwise circuit: drive out of Athens, end in Kalamata.
+Three nights in Nafplio (Mycenae, Epidaurus, Nemea), one in Monemvasia (inside the walls), one in the Mani (Limeni or Kardamyli), two at Costa Navarino.
+Fly home from KLX, or loop back via Olympia.
 Each tab below is one day of the route.

 10:00a.m.